-Based on studies of utility access Capital Program Management Engineering Staff identified and analyzed three possible campus locations (Figure 3): Site 1: Scholars Drive South, Site 2: Warren College, and Site 3: Adjacent to the existing CUP.
+Based on studies of utility access Capital Program Management Engineering Staff identified and analyzed three possible campus locations (Figure 3): Site 1: Adjacent to the existing CUP, Stie 2: Scholars Drive South, and Site 3: Warren College.

-Site 1, Scholars Drive South, would locate chillers and cooling towers adjacent to the Revelle Switch Station within the Open Space Preserve (Urban Forest), requiring extensive tree removals and excessive construction costs associated with grading, drainage and retaining walls.
+Site 2, Scholars Drive South, would locate chillers and cooling towers adjacent to the Revelle Switch Station within the Open Space Preserve (Urban Forest), requiring extensive tree removals and excessive construction costs associated with grading, drainage and retaining walls.

-Site 2, Warren College, would locate chillers and cooling towers in the Open Space Preserve (Ecological Reserve) north of the Geisel Library.
-This location would require an amendment to the LRDP as it is an incompatible land use and would also require a coastal development permit from the California Coastal Commission that would be unlikely given the sensitivity of the adjacent biological resources.
+Site 3, Warren College, would locate chillers and cooling towers in the Open Space Preserve (Ecological Reserve) north of the Geisel Library.
+This location would require an amendment to the LRDP as it is an incompatible land use and would also resuire a coastal development permit from the California Coastal Commission that would be unlikely given the sensitivity of the adjacent biological resources.
 In addition, a satellite chiller plant in this location would require constructing a new monitoring facility and hiring staff to operate the facility.
 This location was studied as it could easily be connected to the existing chilled water infrastructure.

-As a result of extensive Open Space Preserve impacts (including tree removals), LRDP amendments, coastal/environmental permitting, and excessive construction and staffing costs, Site 1 and 2 were rejected.
+As a result of extensive Open Space Preserve impacts (including tree removals), LRDP amendments, coastal/environmental permitting, and excessive construction and staffing costs, Site 2 and 3 were rejected.

-Site 3 is adjacent to the existing CUP, taking advantage of existing staffing resources, with good access for construction and utility connections.
-In addition, Site 3 is located within the "General Services" land use designated in the 2018 LRDP (Figure 4).
-For these reasons, Site 3 is the most viable location for the proposed CPA.
+Site 1 is adjacent to the existing CUP, taking advantage of existing staffing resources, with good access for construction and utility connections.
+In addition, Site 1 is located within the "General Services" land use designated in the 2018 LRDP(Figure 4).
+For these reasons, Site 1 is the most viable location for the proposed CPA.

-Constraints and considerations for Site 3 include: proximity to the Open Space Preserve (Historic Grove), construction impacts, massing and scale, aesthetics, noise impacts and demolishing the existing Revelle Provost Building.
+Constraints and considerations for Site 1 include: proximity to the Open Space Preserve (Historic Grove), construction impacts, noise impacts and demolishing the existing Revelle Provost Building.

-A portion of the Open Space Preserve (Historic Grove) is located within the proposed Site 3 boundary.
+A portion of the Open Space Preserve (Historic Grove) is located within the proposed Site 1 boundary.
 Expansions of facilities within the 'Historic Grove' are subject to guidelines which require that when minor adjustments are made in the Historic Grove to accommodate campus improvements, no net loss of Open Space Preserve land should occur.